ipfs/ipfs/project-directory.md

 ======================
 These are all the repos found in the IPFS Github organization.
 If you still can't find what you're looking for, try [searching Github]( https://github.com/search?utf8=%E2%9C%93&q=user%3Aipfs).

+Note: The repository descriptions (ought to) originate from the GitHub repository descriptions.
+Please make sure that those descriptions and these are synced.

 ## Table of Contents

 - [Top level updates](#top-level-updates)